3141bishwa/CQA-CNN/README.md

 where FOLDERNAME is the folder name of the recently downloaded XML files and CATEGORYNAME is the name of the category that you want to run your CNN on which contains a TRAIN folder inside it previously created from `run_build_datasets.sh`

-The results for the different categories are as follows
+The results for the different categories are as follows:

+Similarity Threshold = 0.8

 | Category              | MAP  | MRR   |
 |-----------------------|:---: |:-----:|